Octopath Traveler 0: Gameplay

+Story

+The game serves as a prequel to the original Octopath Traveler game, taking place in the same fictional continent of Osterra.

+It follows the custom protagonist, after their hometown of Wishvale is destroyed by the three villains, Herminia the "The Covetous Witch", Tytos the "Hero", and Auguste the "Genius Playwright", they journey across the land to not only defeat the three villains, but help rebuild and repopulate Wishvale, and defeat those who threaten the future of the recovering village.

+As they continue along on their journey, they obtain the Divine Ring of the Flamebringer from a traveling scholar who tasks them with retrieving the other Divine Rings across the land before the power of the rings are forever lost to evil.

 Development and release

 Octopath Traveler 0 takes inspiration from Square Enix's previous free-to-play prequel Octopath Traveler: Champions of the Continent which was released for iOS and Android.
 It overhauled Champions of the Continent's story and removed its gacha and mobile game mechanics.
 Because the mobile game featured only partial voice acting, the developers asked the Japanese cast to deliver more natural performances when reprising their roles.
 The color palette and character illustrations also adopt a more muted and realistic tone.
-The map for the continent of Orsterra was painted by Italian painter and cartographer Francesca Baerald, who had also contributed her work to previous titles in the series.
-In an interview with Famitsu in early September 2025, producer Hiroto Suzuki stated that development was in its final stages.
+The map for the continent of Orsterra was painted by Italian painter and cartographer Francesca Baerald, who also contributed her work to the previous series.
+In an interview with Famitsu in early September 2025, producer Hiroto Suzuki stated that game development are entering final stages.
 He explained that the title's "0" reflects the team’s wish for the game to be accessible to newcomers as well as existing fans.

 Octopath Traveler 0 was first showcased during the Nintendo Direct: Partner Showcase on July 31, 2025, alongside The Adventures of Elliot: The Millennium Tales, another one of Square Enix's upcoming HD-2D titles.
 The showcase stated that the game would be available to play on both the Nintendo Switch and Nintendo Switch 2 on December 4, 2025.
 Square Enix confirmed in a blog post that, alongside the Switch release, the game would also launch on PlayStation 4 and PlayStation 5, Windows, and Xbox Series X/S. A demo of the game featuring a character recruitment quest, a dungeon, and a boss fight was available for play at Gamescom and PAX West in 2025.
 Pre-orders went live the same day.